fossabot/trader.python/README.txt

 Create a new API key on the bitfloor website.
 Remember the passphrase.
 It will be required to use your API key.

 encrypt_apikey.py:  	You need to generate encrypted keys beforehand with the encrypt_apikey.py command
+			Sometimes the generation does not work (just re-run this script - it can take up to 5 times until it is verified)

 	Use bitfloor as the site name for Bitfloor
 	Use mtgox as the site name for Mt.
 Gox